Looking for fun things to do in Oak Glen, CA? There is apple picking, fall events, yummy treats, and plenty of family activities.

-A day trip to Oak Glen, California, is one of the great escapes from city life in Southern California.
-Especially in the fall and winter seasons.
+A day trip to Oak Glen, California, is one of the great escapes from city life in Southern California, especially in the fall and winter seasons.

 We make it a priority to take a yearly trip in the fall.
-We eat all the yummy fall treats, see the start of the fall foliage and join in on the apple picking festivities at Los Rios Rancho.
+We eat all the yummy fall treats, see the start of the fall foliage, and join in on the apple-picking festivities at Los Rios Rancho and Riley’s Farm.
 Eat some pie at Apple Annie’s Oak Glen.
-There are so many fun things to do in the 5-mile radius of Oak Glen.
+Stop by Snow Line Orchards for apple cider donuts.

-This post may contain affiliate links, which means we’ll receive a commission if you purchase through our links at no extra cost to you.
-Please read full disclosure for more information.
-We appreciate your support!
+Disclaimer: This post may contain affiliate links, meaning we earn a commission at no extra cost.
+Please refer to our full disclosure for details.

-Things to do in Oak Glen, California
+Things to Do in Oak Glen, California

 What’s there to do in Oak Glen?

-There are many things to do in Oak Glen, California.
-While there are many fall favorite activities like apple picking and visiting a pumpkin patch, there are also plenty of activities year-round.
 It may be a tad quieter if you visit outside the fall season, but you can still get your apple cider donuts, enjoy a beer flight, eat at one of many Oak Glens places to eat, and attend seasonal events.

 Keep reading to discover the top things to do in Oak Glen and the yummy eats you shouldn’t miss.